MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 divided into two halves, the payable and the receivable.
 By using this query, though, it is still possible to query about just one from that pair.

-`payableOpt` is facultative, and represents specifically picked accounts from the payable table as a result of applying two-parameter filter consisted of a specific range in age and balance.
+`payableOpt` can be omitted if at least `receivableOpt` has been requested.
+It represents specifically picked accounts from the payable table as a result of applying two-parameter filter consisted of a specific range in age and balance.

-`receivableOpt` is facultative, and represents specifically picked accounts from the receivable table as a result of applying two-parameter filter consisted of a specific range in age and balance.
+`receivableOpt` can be omitted if at least `payableOpt` has been requested.
+It represents specifically picked accounts from the receivable table as a result of applying two-parameter filter consisted of a specific range in age and balance.

 The content of both retrieved subsets is structurally identical to those records that were described in detail above for `topRecords`.